kedro-org/kedro/docs/source/kedro_project_setup/dependencies.md

 #### Install dependencies at a group-level

 Data types are broken into groups e.g. `pandas`, `spark` and `pickle`.
-Each group has a collection of data types e.g.`pandas.CSVDataset`, `pandas.ParquetDataset` and more.
+Each group has a collection of data types e.g.`pandas-csvdataset`, `pandas-parquetdataset` and more.
 You can install dependencies for an entire group of dependencies as follows:

 ```bash
 pip install "kedro-datasets[<group>]"